Coronavirus: Which parks are open or closed in some parts of Central Texas?

 AUSTIN, Texas — With spring upon us, Texans are looking to get outside.
 But with efforts to stop the spread of COVID-19, it has caused some hot spots in our area to temporarily close.

-KVUE took a look at which parks, lakes and trails in some parts of our area are opened or closed due to the cornavirus pandemic.
+KVUE took a look at which parks, lakes and trails in some parts of our area are opened or closed due to the coronavirus pandemic.

 While there are some spots still open, everyone is continuing to strongly encourage social distancing.